 The Effects of Stress on the Body

-Clinical psychologist Casey Cavanaugh, PhD, works with patients who have both heart disease and mental health conditions like anxiety and depression.
+Clinical psychologist Casey Cavanagh, PhD, works with patients who have both heart disease and mental health conditions like anxiety and depression.
 She explains that both chronic and acute stress put us at risk for other health conditions.

 Chronic stress — those underlying daily work, relationships, and time management challenges — makes it harder to find time and motivation to eat healthy and exercise.
 Over the years, this can increase your risk of heart disease, stroke, and other conditions.